 James Thomson House is part of a row of other buildings built by George Blaiklock that are of similar architectural style and design.
 These buildings complement each other and as a group strongly contribute to the heritage character of the immediate area.

-Present Owner(s): Fortune Fine Foods Ltd.

-Address: 1649 Bedford Row

-Halifax, NS B3J 1T1
+Present Owner(s): Fortune Fine Foods Ltd. Original Owner(s): James Thomson Address: 1649 Bedford Row Occupation: Cabinet Maker Halifax, NS B3J 1T1